Simple Mechanisms for Agents with Non-linear Utilities: Closeness of Welfare Maximization for a Budgeted Agent

-We have introduced the welfare curve and the reduction framework for any payoff functions.
-In this section, we will focus on showing that for agents with budgets, the ironed price-posting welfare curve is close to the optimal welfare curve.
+In this section, we focus on showing that for agents with budgets, the ironed price-posting welfare curve is close to the optimal welfare curve.
+Note that the closeness of welfare curve is a single-agent problem.
+Thus, we drop subscript of all notations.

 The ex ante optimal mechanism might be complicated and hard to characterize.
 However, as we show below, without any assumption on the valuation distribution or the budget distribution, posting the market clearing price guarantees a 2-approximation in welfare.